 You probably heard about how little time our brain needs to make assumptions about newly met people.
 We assume their character and relationship potential in just a few seconds.
-Though it might not seem fair, it shows how we perceive the world around us.
-A huge part of this world is presented to us through a mobile phone sitting in our hand.
-Still, similar rules apply to interacting with both living and artificial objects.

 Let me ask a question first.
 What does the word brand mean to you?
 Is it a logo?
 A name?
 Actually, brand is a very broad term.
 It refers to a product, person, company - an entity that we can connect with some sort of value.
 So by branding we consider a complex relationship with that entity - how it presents itself, how we perceive it, and how we feel about it.
 And although the superficial is the first part that people will judge, it’s not just about the looks.